Here is the story of my first encounter with an amazing sounding copy of Zep II back in 1995 or thereabouts.

 The Mobile Fidelity didn’t sound Bad.
 It sounded Not As Good.
 More importantly, in comparison with the good domestic copy, in many ways it now sounded wrong.

 So I learned something very important that day.
-I learned that hearing a good pressing is the best way to understand what’s wrong with a bad pressing.
+I learned that hearing a better pressing is by far the best way to appreciate what’s wrong with the pressing I thought sounded right.

 Needless to say, the trade didn’t go through: he kept his copy and I was stuck with mine.
 But I knew what to look for.
 I knew what the numbers were in the dead wax.
 And I started hunting them down.